Chipotle Ranch Dressing

 Ingredients

-• 1/3 cup finely chopped cilantro – packed
+- 1/3 cup roughly chopped cilantro – packed

-• 2 Tablespoons chipotle peppers (in adobe sauce, seeds optional) – finely diced (or use food processor)
+- 2 Tablespoons chipotle peppers (in adobe sauce, seeds optional) – use as much as you like (spicy vs non-spicy)

 Instructions